dgaydukov/cert-aws/files/sa.md

 There are 2 types of conversion:
 * engine conversion - homogeneous, when source and target - same db (for example both are mysql)
-* SCT (Schema Conversion Tool) - heterogeneous, for converting between existing schemas
+* SCT (Schema Conversion Tool) - heterogeneous, for converting between existing schemas To run migration you need:
+* create replication instance - instance that would run migration (download from source, transform, upload to destination) You can use multi-AZ deployment, in this case if during middle of migration your replication instance failed for some reason, migration would continue with failover instance.
+Otherwise there is a risk that migration would be half-completed.
+You should put replication instance into the same vpc as your source or target, but you can use different vpc and connect them with vpc peering.
+* specify source and target endpoints
+* create & monitor tasks

 ###### ELB
 ELB (Elastic Load Balancing) - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances.